abilian/hop3/README.md

 Hop3 is licensed under the AGPL-3.0 License, except for vendored code.
 See the [LICENSE](LICENSE) file for more information.

+Here are the REUSE compliance results for Hop3 (as of 2024/07/01):

 > * Bad licenses: 0
 > * Deprecated licenses: 0
 > * Licenses without file extension: 0